pranabekka/pranabekka.github.io/content/ku-lo-sa.md

 I've been into whatever this genre is lately:
 Nigerian hip hop, I guess.

-It started with Wetin by yarden, followed by KOLO by Ice Prince and Oxlade (amongs others), though I've liked Jamaican Patois English for a while, and I've been listening to African-origin rappers from the US and UK for even longer.
+It started with Wetin by Yarden, followed by KOLO by Ice Prince and Oxlade (amongst others), though I've liked Jamaican Patois for a while, and I've been listening to African-origin rappers from the US and UK for even longer.
+I even enjoyed the Patois bits from Top Boy a lot.

 My favourite bit is the chorus at the end.
 Makes me just play the song again.